tobiforsdyke/sass-test/README.md

 # SASS Test
 Just a SASS testing ground

-**Before starting tests open Terminal and navigate to the correct folder then type:**
+**Before starting open Terminal and navigate to the correct folder then type:**

 ```
 sass --watch style.scss:output.css
 ```

-(this automatically converts the scss file to the css file every time it is saved)
+(this automatically watches and converts the SCSS file to the output CSS file every time it is saved)